IB Group 4 subjects: Internal assessment

 Both components carry a weightage of 30% (SL) or 20% (HL) of the computer science course.

-Group 4 project
+Collaborative Sciences Project

-All students of the Diploma Programme in any of these subjects, with the exception of environmental systems and societies, were compulsorily to complete an inter-disciplinary and collaborative investigation called the Group 4 project, which, from the last syllabus revision of 2015, is no longer required.
+All students of the Diploma Programme in any of these subjects, with the exception of environmental systems and societies, were compulsorily to complete an inter-disciplinary and collaborative investigation called the Group 4 project(now called the Collaborative Sciences Project), which, from the last syllabus revision of 2015, is no longer required.
 The Group 4 project assessment used to be included in the internal assessment marks.
 Students undertaking two or more group 4 courses will obtained the same mark for all of the courses.

+In 2024, the Group 4 Project was renamed into the Collaborative Sciences Project.
+While it remains a requirement for Diploma Programme candidates, it is no longer graded.
+Instead, students are asked to submit a brief 100 word reflection of upon its completion, focusing on their personal experience, the collaborative process, and the skills gained.

 Differences with AP course content

 While AP Physics C is specifically calculus-based, the IB Physics SL and HL courses primarily utilize algebra and trigonometry.